 Midway through the Spring 2001 production of issue no. 14, “The God That Sucked,” the operation and most of its inventory went up in smoke.
 “Years of incendiary cultural criticism finally achieved ignition,” the editors gamely explained.
 “A pre-dawn fire swept through our office, awakening residents of Chicago’s South Side to the unmistakable smell of burning Bafflers.”
 Regular publication never resumed.

 But the magazine never folded.
 Two more numbers issued from a rebuilt office three years after the fire.
 Three years later, in the summer of 2006, no. 17 showed up in subscribers’ mailboxes; three years after that, no. 18, Margin Call, arrived in time to gloat about the financial crisis.
 Around Labor Day in 2010, though, the founding crew had had enough, and decided to turn over the keys to the operation neither to a university creative writing program nor to a great publishing house, but to a smaller, poorer, and less experienced crew in Cambridge, Massachusetts.

 Boom Crash Baffler

 Lo and behold, The Baffler is now publishing on its most prolific schedule since it first stirred to life.
 Each new issue features our signature salvos in cheerfully independent cultural criticism, plus poems, stories, and illustrations agile and vivid enough to call adverse attention to the illusions propping up the leadership class.
-Old Baffler hands like Thomas Frank, Chris Lehmann, and Rick Perlstein have returned to fine fettle in the magazine’s refreshed pages, alongside a corp of new contributors that includes Andrew Bacevich, Nicholson Baker, Barbara Ehrenreich, Susan Faludi, David Graeber, Jaron Lanier, Evgeny Morozov, and William T. Vollmann.
+Old Baffler hands like Thomas Frank, Chris Lehmann, and Rick Perlstein have returned to fine fettle in the magazine’s refreshed pages, alongside a corps of new contributors that includes Andrew Bacevich, Nicholson Baker, Barbara Ehrenreich, Susan Faludi, David Graeber, Jaron Lanier, Evgeny Morozov, and William T. Vollmann.
 In 2013, we copublished a book, James Agee’s Cotton Tenants, a long-forgotten manuscript about long-forgotten farmers living through the country’s last Great Depression.
 And this year, we’re out with a collection of the new stuff, No Future for You.
 Good luck finding a more concentrated antagonism toward the contradiction that is “business civilization.”